Niv-19/iMDb_recommender_system_NMF/readme.md

 # Movie Recommender Case Study

-Today you are going to have a little friendly competition with your classmates.
+### Below is the competition requirements.

-You are going to building a recommendation system based off data from the [MovieLens dataset](http://grouplens.org/datasets/movielens/).
+I am going to building a recommendation system based off data from the [MovieLens dataset](http://grouplens.org/datasets/movielens/).
 It includes movie information, user information, and the users' ratings.
 Your goal is to build a recommendation system and to suggest movies to users!